 Once charged with an internet fraud the consequences can be challenging.
 It can either be imprisonment for 5 years or pay a hefty fine resting on the type and severity of the case.Ways in which a Pittsburgh internet fraud attorney can help

 The moment you are convicted of this fraud you will automatically have to face a determined Pittsburgh prosecutor and inflexible laws.
-Your very first step should be to call your attorney at Logue Law.
+Your very first step should be to call your attorney at Logue Law Group.
 Our Pittsburgh criminal lawyers will work wonders in determining your choices and attaining the finest result for your circumstance.
 Every year, thousands of people get victimized via internet fraud.
 Scam companies and artists can use the World Wide Web in taking benefit of consumers, conduct fraudulent transactions, make solicitations and misleading claims and breach the internet privacy of the consumer.
-At Logue Law our handpicked criminal lawyer represents clients uses the best methods to prevent internet fraud thereby protecting them from turning victims against this unlawful practice.
+At Logue Law Group our handpicked criminal lawyer represents clients uses the best methods to prevent internet fraud thereby protecting them from turning victims against this unlawful practice.

 To get in touch and schedule a free initial consultation to discuss any fraud charges with an experienced internet fraud lawyer in the Pittsburgh area, contact us online or call 1-844-PITT-DUI or 412-389-0805.